Skip to content

 If not using VS Code, this guide should still be read to ensure that the equivalent installation steps are applied.

-Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and macOS.
+Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and Mac.
 It includes support for debugging, embedded Git control and GitHub, syntax highlighting, intelligent code completion, snippets, and code refactoring.

 Installation VS Code